lepidus/dataversePlugin/README.md

 Authors, moderators, editors or managers can also edit the dataset, before publication, on the Research Data tab of the submission.

 In OJS, reviewers can have access to research data files during the review process.
-Reviewers access to theses file can be restricted on Workflow Settings, so they can only see them when they agree to review the submission.
+Reviewers access to these files can be restricted on Workflow Settings, so they can only see research data when they agree to review the submission.

 ## Development Instructions: